a914-gowtham/android-video-trimmer/README.md

 ### Solution:

-Use ffmpeg-kit and this library locally or Replace video processing part in this library locally with [Media3 library](https://android-developers.googleblog.com/2025/03/media-processing-performance-jetpack-media3-transformer.html)
+Replace video processing part with [Media3 library](https://android-developers.googleblog.com/2025/03/media-processing-performance-jetpack-media3-transformer.html)  / [LiTr library](https://github.com/linkedin/LiTr)
+or
+Use ffmpeg-kit and this library locally

 Sorry for the inconvenience.